lenblazy/ScoreIndicator/README.md

 - Edit a layout in XML.

 ## Versioning and Changes
-Keep updated with the latest version as documented in the fucking [Changelog] file.
+Keep updated with the latest version as documented in the [Changelog] file.

 [Changelog]: https://github.com/lenblazy/ScoreIndicator/blob/main/CHANGELOG.md